 But Teslas are nearly in a class by themselves—and the increased demand for EVs isn’t the result of a single issue.
 Instead, it’s the combined effect of a variety of factors that appeal to different segments of the population.
 In addition to their environmental impact, their sleek appearance stands out when compared to many other EV models on the road today.
 Here are some other reasons why people are considering electric vehicles more often:

 - Wider availability of charging centers, improving their convenience

 - A desire to do better for the planet

-The 2016 fatal crash involving a driverless Tesla vehicle calls into doubt some claims by Tesla that installing the Autopilot’s Autosteer function in Tesla vehicles will reduce crash rates by 40 percent (at least as far as the National Highway Transportation Safety Administration (NHTSA) is concerned).
-The agency believes the prior investigation did not properly investigate how effective the technology was for preventing accidents and that further investigation is warranted.
+The 2016 fatal crash involving a driverless Tesla vehicle called into doubt some claims that installing the Autopilot’s Autosteer function in Tesla vehicles will reduce crash rates by 40 percent (at least as far as the National Highway Transportation Safety Administration (NHTSA) is concerned).
+The agency believes the prior investigation didn’t properly investigate how effective the technology was for preventing accidents and that further investigation is warranted.

-Drive Mag has reported that Tesla cars are actually some of the safest in all categories, earning five-star safety ratings in all subcategories by the NHTSA and receiving superior ratings from the IIHS for front crash prevention.
+However, Drive Mag has reported that Tesla cars are actually some of the safest in all categories.
+They’ve earned five-star safety ratings in all subcategories by the NHTSA and receiving superior ratings from the IIHS for front crash prevention.
 That doesn’t make it perfect, however, as the Model 3 was cited for having poor braking and the Model S for having poor headlights.

-With car makers stepping up their initiatives, car insurance companies like Elephant now reward car owners who drive cars with new safety technology by giving them discounts.
-It’s simple, if you’re choosing to prioritize safety when buying a car, then we think you should be rewarded for that on your insurance premiums.
+As EV car manufacturers like Tesla step up their initiatives, car insurance companies like Elephant now reward car owners who drive cars with new safety technology by providing discounts.
+It’s simple.
+If you’re choosing to prioritize safety when buying a car, then we think you should be rewarded on your insurance premiums.